wallace-js/wallace/README.md

 ## Examples

-These links open in [StackBlitz](https://stackblitz.com) so you can play around, and then download the working project to start your project.
+These links open in [StackBlitz](https://stackblitz.com) so you can play around/fork/download a fully working project.
 If StackBlitz doesn't load, try to refresh, if not you can find all these in the [examples](https://github.com/wallace-js/wallace/tree/master/examples) directory.

 - [Basic todo list (TypeScript)](https://stackblitz.com/fork/github/wallace-js/wallace/tree/master/examples/todo-basic)
 - [Todo list with controller (TypeScript)](https://stackblitz.com/fork/github/wallace-js/wallace/tree/master/examples/todo-mvc)